AliroLezgin38/Windows-Activatator/README.md

 You can activate your Windows 7/8/10/11 using activator.txt file.

 *****************************************************************************************
 Step 1.
-Download the activator.cmd file and save file as activator.bat
+Download the activate.cmd file and save file as activator.bat

 Step 2.
 Run bat file